Pontchartrain Hotel

 The Pontchartrain Hotel is a historic hotel on St. Charles Avenue in Uptown New Orleans, Louisiana, United States.

 History

 Albert Aschaffenburg Sr., a prominent New Orleans capitalist and real estate developer, planned to build the Pontchartrain Hotel next door to the Orpheum Theater, but died in 1918 before the development got underway.
 His son, E. Lysle Aschaffenburg, resurrected the concept in 1926, but chose a site on St. Charles Ave. and Josephine St., nearer to the city's residential districts.
 For approximately $1 million, the building was completed in 1927 and opened as a residential hotel.
-It did not take Lysle long to realize that there was not much incentive for New Orleanians to give up their homes to live in apartments and gradually converted most of the units for traditional hotel use.
+It did not take Lysle long to realize that there was not much incentive for New Orleanians to give up their homes to live in apartments and gradually converted most of the units for traditional hotel use, starting in 1941.
 The Pontchartrain shortly thereafter became a preferred destination for visitors; however, it always retained a small percentage of apartments for residents on an annual lease.